example42/puppet-playground/README.md

   **2** - If you want to test modules from the **Puppet Forge** you can install them with:

     puppet module install <modulename>  --modulepath modules/

 So, for example you can type:

     puppet module install puppetlabs-apache  --modulepath modules/

 which is exactly the same of:

     ./play forge install puppetlabs-apache

   **3** - If you want to test the NextGen Example42 modules you can just type

     ./play setup example42

 This initializes the modules dir with the Example42 NextGen modules, directly cloned from GitHub.

-  **4** - If you want to **test your own modules** just place them in the modules dir
+  **4** - If you want to **test your own modules** just place them in the modules dir, one module per directory, as you would do in your puppet master.

-  **5** - If you want to **test librarian-puppet toasters** use the play command (see below)
+  **5** - If you want to **play with toasters**, install **librarian-puppet toasters** and use the play command (more details below)

     gem install librarian-puppet
+    ./play list
-        ./play
+    ./play install <toaster>

 ## VAGRANT USAGE

-Review, if you want, the Vagrantfile in puppet-playground and show the available OS
+Whatever method you use to populate the modules’ directory, you can test your Puppet code using Vagrant commands.
+First, review (if you want) the default Vagrantfile provided by puppet-playground.
+You will see a normal MultiVM setup with masterless Puppet integration.

     cat Vagrantfile

+You can see the available VMs with:

     vagrant status

-Edit and play with the Puppet manifest applied on the boxes

-        vi manifests/init.pp

-This is your test playground, add resources, use modules, declare classes...

-For sample code that uses Example42 modules, look at the other files in **manifest/*.pp**.

-See how your code behaves on the selected test box:
+Expect an output like the one below:

+    Current VM states:

+    Test_Centos6_64      not created
+    Test_Ubuntu1204_64       not created
+    Test_Ubuntu1004_64       not created
+    Test_Ubuntu1004_32       not created
+    Test_Debian6_64      not created
+    Test_SuseLinux11_64      not created
+    Test_OpenSuse12_64       not created
+    ToFix_Solaris10_64       not created
+    ToFix_FreeBSD9_64    not created
+    ToFix_OpenBSD5_64    not created
+    ToFix_Centos5_64     not created
+    ToFix_Centos5_32     not created
+    ToFix_Centos4_64     not created
+    ToFix_Ubuntu1104_64      not created
+    ToFix_RedHat6_64     not created
+    ToFix_ScientificLinux6_64not created

+Boxes with the Test_ prefix have successfully been tested on an updated Vagrant/VirtualBox installation, the ones with ToFix_ have had some problem for a smooth automated Puppet run.
+This list is going to be updated and corrected with time, hopefully with the help of the community.

+You can run any of the provided Vagrant boxes with:

     vagrant up Test_Centos6_64

-This may take a while, the first time, to download the box.
+This may take some minutes, the first time you run it, to download the base box from the Internet.

-Once created the VM connect to it with:
+Once created the VM, you can connect to it with:

     vagrant ssh Test_Centos6_64

+Note that at the moment headless mode is disabled, so you’ll see the VirtualBox console window pop up.
+If you encounter problems with ssh, you should be able to login with user ‘vagrant’ and password ‘vagrant’ and then sudo -s.

-To exit form the shell on the VM
+To exit from the shell on the VM

     vm# exit

 To restart your VM:

     vagrant reload Test_Centos6_64

-To destroy and rebuild from scratch
+To destroy and rebuild from scratch:

     vagrant destroy Test_Centos6_64
     vagrant up Test_Centos6_64

 ## WORK WITH PUPPET

-You can test and apply code directly from the VM:
+Once you see that Vagrant is doing its job, you can start to play with Puppet code: edit the default Puppet manifest applied on the boxes:

+    vi manifests/init.pp

+This is your test playground: add resources, use modules, declare classes… You can place simple resources like:

+    file { 'motd':
+      path    => '/etc/motd',
+      content => 'Hi there',
+    }

+Or use modules you’ve previously placed in the modules/ dir.

+    class { 'wordpress':
+    }

+Or whatever Puppet code you might want to apply.

+If you need to provide custom files, the sanest approach is to place them in the templates directory of a custom “site” module (call it ‘site’ or however you want) and refer to it using the content parameter:

+    file { 'motd':
+      path    => '/etc/motd',
+      content => template('site/motd'),
+    }

+This will populate /etc/motd with the template placed in puppet-playground/modules/site/templates/motd.

+To test your code’s changes on a single node, you have two alternatives:

+From your host, in the puppet-playground directory:

+    vagrant provision Test_Centos6_64

+From the VM you have created:

     vagrant ssh Test_Centos6_64

-From a shell on the VM get the superpowers and move to vagrant configs:
+Once you’ve logged in the VM, get the superpowers and run Puppet:

     vm# sudo -s
+    vm# puppet apply -v --modulepath '/tmp/vagrant-puppet/modules-0' --pluginsync /tmp/vagrant-puppet/manifests/init.pp

+You can also edit the manifests file both from your host or inside a VM:

+From your host (having your cwd in puppet-playground directory):
+    vi manifests/init.pp

+From the VM (once connected via ssh):
+    vm# sudo -s
     vm# cd /tmp/vagrant-puppet/

-To try some Puppet code edit the manifest file:

     vm# vi manifests/init.pp

-You can work on it both from your system and the VM.

-On your system is in **puppet-playground/manifests/init.pp**

-On the VM is available at **/tmp/vagrant-puppet/manifests/init.pp**

-From the VM you can run a **test** with:

-        vm# puppet apply -v --modulepath '/tmp/vagrant-puppet/modules-0' --pluginsync /tmp/vagrant-puppet/manifests/init.pp

-From your host:

-        vagrant provision Test_Centos6_64

-To test the code on all the running nodes
+If you have more VMs active you can test your changes on all of them with a simple:
     vagrant provision

 ## PLAY IN THE PLAYGROUND